Foxes and wild dogs

 Domestic dogs may behave like wild dogs when unsupervised or unrestrained.

-Dingoes are native to Asia and in certain areas, the large amount of feral domestic dogs has resulted in breeding hybrids with dingoes.
+Dingoes are native to Asia and in Australia some domestic dogs have bred hybrids with dingoes.

 Wild dogs weigh around 8 to 38 kilograms, depending on the breed of the parent dogs (dingoes weigh 12 to 15 kilograms).
 Their coats can be yellow, black, white, brown or any variation or combination of these.
 Some wild dogs may have larger heads in proportion to their body size, and larger canine teeth than domestic dogs.
 Wild dogs can live for up to 12 years, although most live only 5 to 7 years.